uQr/cordova-docs/tutorial-team-build/README.md

 Exactly how these steps are executed will vary depending on your build server.
 However, there are a few challenges that may not be immediately obvious when setting up an automated build environment.
 This are article will describe some techniques for dealing with these common problems.

 ##Installing Dependencies
 Cordova builds require that a number of dependencies be properly installed and configured on the system.
-However, exactly which dependencies are required varies based on the Cordova “platform” (Android, iOS, Windows 8.0/8.1 and Phone 8.1, Windows Phone 8.0) you want to build.
+However, exactly which dependencies are required varies based on the Cordova "platform" (Android, iOS, Windows 8.0/8.1 and Phone 8.1, Windows Phone 8.0) you want to build.

 Installing Visual Studio 2015 with the Tools for Apache Cordova option will automatically install these dependencies but you will still need to configure some of the environment variables by hand for Android.
 See [Team Foundation Services 2015 and Visual Studio Online](http://go.microsoft.com/fwlink/?LinkID=533771) for a summary of these variables.